peruRepo/JobFormAIAssistant/README.md

 | OpenAI | Cloud (`https://api.openai.com/v1/chat/completions`) | `config.js` (`CONFIG.OPENAI`) | saved via `token_manager.js` |
 | Gemini | Cloud (`https://generativelanguage.googleapis.com/...`) | `config.js` (`CONFIG.GEMINI`) | saved via `token_manager.js` |

+* The popup lets you select any of the available models; if the provider requires a token, paste it into the API-key box right below and hit **Save**—the key is stored locally per provider.
-* To switch defaults edit `CONFIG.SELECTED_PROVIDER` or the `MODEL` values inside `config.js`.
+* To change defaults, edit `CONFIG.SELECTED_PROVIDER` or the `MODEL` values inside `config.js`.
+* Only these three providers ship today, but you can add more by extending `CONFIG`, creating a matching `askYourProvider` routine in `ai_interaction.js`, wiring it into `getSuggestedValues`, and exposing the provider/token inputs in `popup.html`/`popup.js`.
-* API keys are written to `chrome.storage.local` under the `providerTokens` object.
-They never leave your machine except when you invoke the corresponding AI request.
+* API keys are written to `chrome.storage.local` under `providerTokens` and never leave your machine unless you call the corresponding AI API.
-* To add a new provider: extend `CONFIG`, implement an `askYourProvider` helper in `ai_interaction.js`, hook it into `getSuggestedValues`, and expose the new option in the popup dropdown + token form.

 ## Data Storage & Privacy